Note

 Bob: Do you know me?

 Alice: Hello Bob!
-I don't have any specific information about you other than your name from our conversation.
-I'm here to help, so if there's anything you'd like to share or any questions you have, feel free to let me know!
+I don't have any specific information about you from before our conversation.
+I'm here to help with any questions or tasks you might have.
+Is there something in particular you'd like to chat about or get help with?

 DictDialogAgent